Legal Education Opportunity

 About the Legal Education Opportunity Program

 LEO alumni have pursued successful careers throughout the legal profession, making their mark as state and federal judges, partners and associates at major law firms, high ranking governmental officials and advisors, leaders in business and industry and advocates in the non-profit and public interest sectors.
-Faculty and administration at Seton Hall Law recognize that traditional admissions criteria (such as LSAT scores and undergraduate GPA) may not adequately capture a students’ potential for success in law school and beyond.

 The LEO Fellow Experience

 Fellows admitted to the LEO program are required to attend the LEO Summer Institute, a two-week, skills-building program that provides Fellows with an opportunity to jump start their transition to law school.